 What is tooth extraction?

-Tooth extraction is a dental procedure performed for removing teeth from the bone socket.
+Tooth extraction is a procedure performed to remove teeth from the bone socket.

 When tooth extraction is required?